MS-AND AWARD WINNERS

 1. Member of The Academy of Nutrition and Dietetics

-2. Age limit as of May 1, 2022 deadline, 35 years or younger
+2. Age limit as of March 4, 2024 deadline, 35 years or younger

 3. Active participation in the national, state or district association

-4. Not previously selected as a RYDY through MS-AND or another affiliate
+4. Not previously selected as a RYDY

-5. Demonstrated concern for the promotion of optimal health and nutritional status of the population
+5. Demonstrated concern for the promotion of optimal health and nutritional status of the population.

 EMERGING DIETETIC LEADER AWARD (EDL)